Fluffernuttersandwich/Smorgasbord/TROUBLESHOOTING.md

 Logs can be posted in the Guppy's Unofficial 7DtD Modding Discord Server in the fns-smorgasbord channel.

+Drag and drop your logs file into the chat.

 I or one of the other community members will assist you as time permits.